 Luxembourg’s economy is heavily driven by finance, tech, and law, reflected clearly in its top-paying professions.

-Finance, law, and IT-related jobs dominate the salary ladder due to high demand and required expertise.
+Jobs related to finance, law, and IT dominate the salary ladder due to high demand and required expertise.

 Investment Banker